 Public accountability is woven into the fabric of many social structures.
 In government, for example, elections serve as a direct avenue for voters to approve or disapprove of leaders’ actions.
 But the mechanisms for holding a nonprofit organization accountable — for its actions, fiscal choices, community relationships, etc. — have not always been so clear, accessible, or publicized.
 Thanks to web-based innovations as diverse as Form 990 databases and social media memes, that may be starting to change.

-Join Tory Martin along with many of the 2023 Trends report’s authors and researchers for a session exploring this year’s trends and their relevance to the daily work of nonprofits, foundations, donors, advisors, and others.
+In this recorded webinar, Tory Martin and several other authors and researchers from the 2023 Trends report discuss this year’s emerging and ongoing trends and their relevance to the daily work of nonprofits, foundations, donors, advisors, and others.